Skip to main content Skip to footer

 vcr: ViewContainerRef, cmpResolver: ComponentFactoryResolver

-These parameters translate into the following line in our code:
+These parameters translate into the following:

 let cmpRef = vcr.createComponent(cmpResolver.resolveComponentFactory(componentType));